The Valley Hospital

-The Valley Hospital is a 451-bed, acute-care, not-for-profit hospital in Ridgewood, Bergen County, New Jersey.
-Valley staff includes more than 1,100 physicians, 3,700 employees and 3,000 volunteers.

-In 2020, Valley recorded 41,345 admissions, 51,792 emergency department visits and 3,528 births.
+The Valley Hospital is a 370-bed, acute-care, not-for-profit hospital in Paramus, New Jersey, United States, in the heart of Bergen County.
+Valley staff includes more than 1,100 physicians, 3,700 employees, and 3,000 volunteers.
+In 2020, Valley recorded 41,345 admissions, 51,792 emergency department visits, and 3,528 births.

 The Valley Hospital is part of Valley Health System, which also includes Valley Home Care and Valley Medical Group.
+On April 14, 2024, the hospital was formally moved to a specially designed new facility in Paramus with all private inpatient rooms, from nearby Ridgewood, where Valley Health System maintains a large, state-of-the art outpatient complex.

 Healthcare services

 Services available at The Valley Hospital include: